spectodesign/auto-reconnect-wifi/README.md

 # auto-reconnect-wifi
-Automatically reconnect a Mac OS X server to Wifi
+Automatically reconnect Mac OS X server to Wifi

 -- AppleScript will re-connect an OSX server back to the specified WiFi network after a router reboot -- tested on OSX 10.11